Non-solicitation agreements for independent contractors explained

 Man explaining a document to an employee

-Working with independent contractors instead of directly hiring employees comes with many advantages for a business.
-Even so, there’s a risk that a contractor could draw customers or employees away from your business.
+Working with independent contractors—a group that included 11.9 million people in the U.S. as of July 2023—instead of directly hiring employees comes with many advantages for a business.
+Even so, there's a risk that a contractor could draw customers or employees away from your business.

 One way to address this issue is to use an independent contractor non-solicitation agreement.
-If you hire independent contractors, understanding and possibly implementing these agreements is key to protecting your business.
+If you hire independent contractors, understanding and possibly implementing these agreements is key to protecting your business, especially since over 80% of contractors preferred their work arrangement over traditional employment in 2023.
 This guide outlines what independent contractor non-solicitation agreements are, why companies use them, and what solicitation looks like in practice.
-Having this background ensures you’ll be ready to implement such an agreement if it’s appropriate for your business.
+Having this background ensures you'll be ready to implement such an agreement if it's appropriate for your business.

 What are non-solicitation agreements?